Lisette-Ruiz/Big_Data_Managment_2020/in_memory_DB.md

 ***

-### What In-memory Databases Are For?
+### What is an In-memory Databases ?

-: In-memory databases are designed to achieve minimal response time by eliminating the need to access disks.
-Because all data is stored and managed exclusively in main memory, you risk being lost in a process or server failure.
-In-memory databases can preserve data on disks by storing each operation in a log or taking snapshots.
+ : They stores computer data in a computer’s main memory instead of a disk drive to produce quicker response times.
+On other words, they keep all its data in the random access memory (RAM) of a computer.
+Only the main memory is accessed when querying data.
+This allows for faster access of that data than a disk-based system.

  - - -

 ### In-memory are made for:

  : In-memory databases are ideal for applications that require microsecond response times and can have large spikes in traffic at any time, such as game leaderboards, session stores, and real-time analytics.

  ***